 - obtain general diabetes education

-- see an endocrinologist (who specializes in diabetes and hormonal imbalances)
+- see an endocrinologist (a doctor who specializes in diabetes and hormonal imbalances)

-Brittle diabetes is a rare complication.
-But you should be aware of the possible causes and symptoms.
-Monitoring and managing your blood sugar is the best way to prevent all diabetic complications.
-This includes brittle diabetes.
-The American Diabetes Association advocates for prevention and treatment over labeling diabetics as “brittle.”
+Brittle diabetes is uncommon, but if you have diabetes, you should be aware of its possible causes and symptoms.
+You should also know that monitoring and managing your blood sugar levels is the best way to prevent all diabetes complications, including brittle diabetes.